moondance-labs/tanssi-docs/builders/manage/sudo/maintenance.md

 ![Enable maintenance mode](/images/builders/manage/sudo/maintenance/maintenance-2.webp)

-To verify that maintenance mode has been successfully enabled, you can check in the **Explorer** section under the **Network** tab and review the recent events.
+To verify that maintenance mode has been enabled, you can check the **Explorer** section under the **Network** tab and review the recent events.

 ![Check maintenance mode is enabled](/images/builders/manage/sudo/maintenance/maintenance-3.webp)

 ## Exiting Maintenance Mode {: #exiting-maintenance-mode }

 To exit maintenance mode and return your appchain to normal operation, navigate to the **Developer** Tab of Polkadot.js Apps for your Tanssi appchain and click on **Sudo**.
-If you do not see **Sudo** in this menu, then you have not associated the Sudo account with Polkadot.js Apps.
+If you do not see **Sudo** in this menu, you have not associated the Sudo account with Polkadot.js Apps.
 Make sure that your [Sudo account is injected by your wallet and connected to Polkadot.js Apps](/builders/manage/sudo/sudo/#configuring-polkadotjs-apps){target=\_blank}.
 Then, take the following steps:

 1. Select the **maintenanceMode** pallet
 2. Select the **resumeNormalOperation** method